SisaSima/Ecological-Automation-of-Plant-Care/code/README.md

 To run the code, it has to have name "code.py".

-There are two versions or code: "code.py" and "code_v2.py":
+There are two versions of the code: "code.py" and "code_v2.py":

 "code.py" is based on the comparison of two values ​​- "dry_val" and the actual soil moisture value.
 When the actual soil moisture value is less than the minimum allowed value (dry_val), the soil will be automatically irrigated until the moisture value is greater than dry_val